FriendUPCloud/SubEther/README.md

 Documentation
 -------------

-You can find the various developer documentation by going to https://your-subether-node.example/developers/ after installation.
+You can find the various developer documentation on any node by going to https://your-subether-node.example/developers/ after installation.
 Some more will be added soon.

 Chat room